docelic/qt5.cr/README.md

 3. Run `crystal support/generate_bindings.cr`
 4. Commit the files in `ext/` to the `master-ready-to-use` branch

-The script will automatically download, unpack, build and generate all configured versions of Qt.
-It'll store the Qt5 versions in a directory called `download_cache/`.
+The build process will automatically download, unpack, build, and generate all configured versions of Qt5.
+It'll store the downloaded and unpacked Qt5 versions to directory called `download_cache/`.
 Subsequent invocations of that script will use these cached assets.

 **The first run may take a long time, and each version of Qt5 will take up about 4GB of disk space**.